Belforêt-en-Perche

 Belforêt-en-Perche (/fr/, literally Belforêt in Perche) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Le Gué-de-la-Chaîne (the seat), Eperrais, Origny-le-Butin, La Perrière, Saint-Ouen-de-la-Cour and Sérigny.
 La Perrière is classed as a Petites Cités de Caractère.

 Geography

+The commune is made up of the following collection of villages and hamlets, Eperrais, Saint-Ouen-de-la-Cour, Les Saint-Hilaire, Bouvigny, Belforêt-en-Perche, Le Bois Fezedin, Sérigny, Origny-le-Butin and La Trouverie.

 Belforêt-en-Perche along with the communes of Vaunoise, Saint-Martin-du-Vieux-Bellême, Igé and Appenai-sous-Bellême is part of the Bois et coteaux calcaires sous Belleme a Natura 2000 conservation site.
 The site measures 105 hectares and is home to the European stag beetle and European ash.

 The Commune along with another 70 communes also shares part of another Natura 2000 conservation area, called the Forêts et étangs du Perche.

 The source of the river Huisne is within the commune.
+In addition there are three other rivers the L'Orne Saosnoise, Le Chêne Galon and La Même.
+As well as rivers there are two streams the Ruisseau du plessis and the ruisseau de chêne galon that also flow through the commune.